-Commissioner Shlomo Shoham 2001–2006 took a systemic and integrated approach in his opinions and challenged business as usual.
-However, when Shoham’s term ended, no new Commissioner was appointed, often cited as due to the power the Commissioner’s veto had in blocking the passing of legislation which didn’t comply with the interest of future generations.
+Commissioner Shlomo Shoham (2001–2006) took a systemic and integrated approach in his opinions and challenged business as usual.
+However, when Shoham’s term ended, no new Commissioner was appointed, often cited as due to the power the Commissioner’s veto had in blocking the passing of legislation that didn’t comply with the interest of future generations.

-The Roundtable of Institutions for a Sustainable Future is a network of independent institutions all dedicated towards the protection of the interests of future generations, for more information, please click here.
+The Roundtable of Institutions for a Sustainable Future is a network of independent institutions all dedicated to the protection of the interests of future generations, for more information, please click here.